How to develop security Program in hotels

 Each hotel should continually review its security procedures.
 Whenever necessary, the property should update its procedures to meet its changing security needs.
 The following list indicates general areas that should be considered for inclusion in a property's security program.

 Locks, Key Control and electronic or mechanical card access control.

 Protection of assets.

-In addition a property's design and layout can greatly effect its security program.
+In addition, a property's design and layout can greatly affect its security program.
 For lodging establishments still at the planning state, security concerns should be considered at the architectural level.